avii004/Portfolio/README.md

         <p><p class="indent"></p>Hello, My name is Gracie Navarro.
 I was born and rasied in Chicago, Illinoise.
           I currently reside in Austin, Tx.
 Most of my work background is in healthcare, I've been doing this for 8 years in different practices.
-From family practice, cardiology, gariatric, dermatology, MOH's surgery to urgent care which is what i'm currently in now.
+From family practice, cardiology, gariatric, dermatology, MOH's surgery to urgent care-emergency room.
 I'm looking forward to this new transition.
         </p>
         </p>